mozilla/application-services/components/support/uniffi/README.md

 What if we didn't have to write all of that by hand?

-In an aspirational world, we could this kind of easy cross-language interop for free using [wasm_bindgen](https://rustwasm.github.io/docs/wasm-bindgen/) and [webassembly interface types](https://hacks.mozilla.org/2019/08/webassembly-interface-types/) - imagine writing an API in Rust, annotating it with some `#[wasm_bindgen]` macros,
+In an aspirational world, we could get this kind of easy cross-language interop for free using [wasm_bindgen](https://rustwasm.github.io/docs/wasm-bindgen/) and [webassembly interface types](https://hacks.mozilla.org/2019/08/webassembly-interface-types/) - imagine writing an API in Rust, annotating it with some `#[wasm_bindgen]` macros,